How to Deal with Job Loss

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 Whether you were laid off or fired, losing your job can be a taxing hardship both emotionally and financially.
 While you may not be able to control the loss of your job, you can certainly take the steps needed to lessen the blow and ease the pain.
 It's important to understand that there are several ways to bounce back, look at your job loss from a positive angle and start the job search anew.
-In this article, we discuss how to handle a job loss and provide you with tips to help you find a new job.
+In this article, we discuss dealing with job loss and provide you with some tips to help you find a new job.